vincent-zurczak/time-sheet-generator/readme.md

 # Time Sheet Generator

 A simple Java project that generates time sheet skeletons.
-The output is a single PDF file, with a page per week.
+The output is a single PDF file (or Open Office document), with a page per week.

 > I created this project for myself.
 > I generally run it from Eclipse.
 So, usability is reduced to its minimum.